The recently lodged plans for the former Pontins Holiday Village at Plemont Bay were today turned down by the Planning

 Holiday camp plan cost concerns

-Concern has been raised about how much it will cost to buy a former holiday camp site in Jersey to prevent houses being built there.
+Concern has been raised about how much it will cost to buy a former holiday camp site in Jersey to prevent houses being

 The Council of Ministers is looking at options for what it should do with the former holiday village site at Plemont.